12 Major Risk Factors For Colon Cancer

 12 major risk factors for Colon cancer.

-There are 12 major risk factors for Colon cancer including age, history of certain disease, etc. Read more below for more.
+There are 12 major risk factors for Colon cancer including age, history of certain diseases, etc. Read more below for more.

 People at higher risk are those who have had a colon cancer patient in the narrow family environment.
 As well as those suffering from chronic inflammatory bowel disease.
 Persons with these risk factors account for only 25% of all patients with Colon cancer.
 This is why it is important for people without specific risk factors to take preventive examinations.